Bang Na–Suvarnabhumi light rail: Recent planning progress

 In early September 2021, the BMA Traffic and Transport Department contracted consultants to undertake a six-month feasibility study into the line.
 The consultants would evaluate a PPP framework for the project and conduct market sounding seminars as part of the study.
 The line would be proposed to be constructed in two phases.
 Firstly, for 14.7 km to Thana City and then a later 5.1 km extension to the Airport.
 Initial forecasts of daily passengers are 56,000 upon opening rising to 139,000 daily when the extension to the airport opens.

 The feasibility study was completed in March 2022.
 On 8 April 2022, the BMA deputy permanent secretary conducted a market sounding seminar to detail the project to potential investors and advised that the report would be submitted to the Interior Ministry for endorsement.
-The BMA stated that the study concluded that the LRT should have a maximum speed of 80 kilometres/hour with a 30-minute trip time with capacity for 15,000 to 30,000 passengers per hour.
+The BMA stated that the study concluded that the LRT should have a maximum speed of 80 km/h with a 30-minute trip time with capacity for 15,000 to 30,000 passengers per hour.
 If the Interior Ministry approves the project it will be submitted to Cabinet for approval in 2023.

-Project Details
+Project details

-The LRT system will be 1.435 m (standard gauge) with third rail electrification and max speed of 80 kph with automatic signalling system, allowing the round trip in 1 hour.
-The LRT rolling stock will be 4 car formation able to transport between 15000 - 30000 passengers per hour.
+The LRT system will be with third rail electrification and max speed of 80 kph with automatic signalling system, allowing the round trip in 1 hour.
+The LRT rolling stock will be a four-car formation able to transport between 15,000 and 30,000 passengers per hour.
 The minimum fare is planned to be 14 baht to a maximum 46 baht.

-List of planned Stations
+List of planned stations

-There are 14 stations planned including 13 elevated stations and 1 underground station at the airport.
+There are 14 stations planned including 13 elevated stations and one underground station at the airport.

 Station names are subject to change.
 Station codes are still not determined.
 Each station is planned to be equipped with platform screen doors.